Date: 28 Dec 1992

 The police said that Steven Clark was a sociable character and was liked by friends.

-Following the arrest of his parents, his mother said that he 'absolutely' denied murdering him.
+Following the arrest of his parents in September 2020, his mother said that she 'absolutely' denied murdering him.
+She described the situation as being 'absolutely ludicrous'.